 - track the dominant narratives about heat pumps (and other heating technologies) across traditional media and social media.

-- topics of interest, and how they’ve changed over time
+- commonly discussed topics in the home heating space, and how they’ve changed over the past 20 years

-The insights generated by this work will be made openly available to the public.
+The insights generated by this work have been made openly available to the public through the following publications: